 If you’ve been following Jamie Oliver’s Food Revolution, you already know that the final episode aired this past Friday evening.
 The series consisted of six shows covering his time spent in Huntington, West Virginia, trying to teach people about the benefits of real food.
 Specifically, he showed school food service personnel, parents, and the students themselves, how they could replace unhealthy processed foods with healthy real foods that would allow everyone to thrive.
 I’ll be honest … I had little knowledge of Jamie before this series.
 I knew he was a famous chef from the U.K. I’d seen him briefly on other television shows.
 But, that was it.
-However, after watching this series, I’m now a huge fan of Jamie and his Food Revolution, which you can read about in detail here.
+However, after watching this series, I’m now a huge fan of Jamie and his Food Revolution.

 Even though Jamie’s series has concluded, the mission—the Food Revolution—has not.
 He is still seeking one million signatures on his petition.
 When you sign Jamie’s petition, you are saying:

 ”I support the Food Revolution.
 America’s kids need better food at school and better health prospects.
 We need to keep cooking skills alive.”